yotadevs/yotadevs.github.io/README.md

-# Site will be published when the first official version of Yota11 gets relesed
+# Site will be published when the first official version of Yota11 gets released